abajwa-hw/logsearch-service/README.md

 ![Image](../master/screenshots/3.png?raw=true)

 - After a few seconds you will see the HDP components indexed by Logsearch appear under each node.
+Hovering over each component will provide a summary of the types of errors (fatal, error, info etc) and the ability to drill into those messages.
 ![Image](../master/screenshots/logsearch-components.png?raw=true)

 - You can use the Logsearch webapp user experience to explore cluster logs: